Shinomori Aoshi: Appearances

 Yusuke Iseya portrays Shinomori in the live-action film adaptations.

 Shinomori Aoshi is a ninja of the Oniwaban, who worked for the Shogunate government during the Edo period.
-At the suggestion of Kashiwazaki Nenji (better known as Okina), Shinomori was given the position of Okashira at the age of fifteen, in time for the Oniwabanshou to defend Edo Castle.
-As a member of the Oniwabanshuu, he helped to raise Makimachi Misao from childhood.
+At the suggestion of Kashiwazaki Nenji (better known as Okina), Shinomori was given the position of Okashira at the age of fifteen, in time for the Oniwabanshū to defend Edo Castle.
+As a member of the Oniwabanshū, he helped to raise Makimachi Misao from childhood.
 Misao, who was his protegee developed a strong admiration and romantic feelings for him.
-Aoshi is a grandmaster and Okashira of the Oniwanbanshou shinobi.
+Aoshi is a grandmaster and Okashira of the Oniwabanshū shinobi.
 Aoshi's weapon of choice is a kodachi, a sword that is described in the series to act like a shield because its light weight makes it easy to block with.
 He originally used only one of these short swords for defense and relied mainly on kenpo for his offense, but later used a two-sworded style.
 Among several from his Kodachi nito Ryu, the Kaiten Kenbu Rokuren (回天剣舞・六連（かいてんけんぶ・ろくれん）) is the strongest.
 After the revolution, since a few members of the Oniwabanshū were unable to adapt to life in the Meiji era, Aoshi and these members worked for the corrupt, power-hungry business man, Takeda Kanryū instead.
 During the early chapters of the manga, the Oniwabanshū work to capture doctor Takani Megumi under orders from Kanryu for his opium business.
 This leads them to clash with Kenshin and his allies.
 As the oniwaban are defeated by Kenshin and his friends, Kanryu betrays them and tries to kill them.
 Aoshi is the only survivor who escapes to become stronger to kill Kenshin and obtain the title of the strongest in favor of his dead subordinates.